5 Ways to Avoid Halloween Threats to Your Online Reputation

 2. DON’T show up in a photo with someone else wearing an inappropriate costume

 If someone near you is wearing something weird and wild, refuse to pose.
 It’s just that simple.
-(I find that expressing a desperate need to either get a drink or go to the bathroom makes the camera holders relent, but holding up a hand in photos also works well.)
+(I find that expressing a desperate need to get a drink or go to the bathroom makes the camera holders relent, but holding up a hand in photos also works well.)

 3. DON’T dress up your children in tasteless costumes

-Modern bloggers suggest that children able to talk should be allowed to use their voices to describe the costumes they’d like to wear.
+Modern bloggers suggest that children who talk should be allowed to use their voices to describe the costumes they’d like to wear.
 I like this idea, as little kids might not suggest a costume that contains anything overtly sexual or political (and if they do, they might be distracted easily by something bright and shiny).

 4. DON’T use your pets to express a human concept

-Dog owners are even more judgmental than parents, and some bloggers are adamantly opposed to any kind of costume appearing on any kind of dog, no matter if the dog seems to enjoy the costume or the attention a costume can bring.
+Dog owners are even more judgmental than parents, and some bloggers are adamantly opposed to any costume appearing on any kind of dog, no matter if the dog seems to enjoy the costume or the attention a costume can bring.

-Full disclosure time: I dress my dogs up on Halloween, and I write blog entries about their costumes.
+Full disclosure time: I dress my dogs up on Halloween and write blog entries about their costumes.
 They like it, the costumes don’t harm them, and they enjoy the attention.
 However, I have endured several snarky comments on social media about the practice, including sentences that start with the words “It’s people like you that…”

 If your dog likes to wear a costume and isn’t in danger of being wounded or harmed by the getup, and you’re prepared to take a little ribbing, costumes of a tasteful nature should be fine.
 But consider yourself warned.

-5. DON’T comment on, or “liking,” any of the above on social media
+5. DON’T comment on or “liking” any of the above on social media

 If you claim to like a photo of a person dressed like an anorexic, doesn’t this imply insensitivity on your part?
 Your employer might think so, as might the pretty lady you hoped to take on a date in a week or two.
-A “like” is the same as a tacit statement of approval or understanding, and that could be enough to ruin you.
+A “like” is the same as a tacit statement of approval or understanding, which could be enough to ruin you.

-There’s no need to be strident and block or condemn those images that you know are offensive (unless you’d like to do so).
+There’s no need to be strident and block or condemn those images you know are offensive (unless you’d like to do so).
 Just being silent could be enough to keep you safe.

 Be Safe, Not Spooked: Avoid Risks to Your Online Reputation